Something Good (Bic Runga song)

 "Something Good" is a song written, produced, and performed by New Zealand singer Bic Runga.
 The song was released in New Zealand in 2002 and reached number four on the RIANZ Singles Chart.
 In 2003, "Something Good" received the Best Solo Video award from Juice TV.
-On 21 June 2004, the song was released in the United Kingdom as a maxi-single but failed to chart.
+On 21 June 2004, the song was released in the United Kingdom as a maxi-CD single but failed to chart.